gonfva/gonfva.github.io/content/en/blog/2012-03-23-synchronized-silver-bullet.md

 + Delete the setters and the default constructor (Spring allows it).
 + Don't synchronize a whole method if you only need to be thread-safe the counter++.
-There is plenty of methods for doing it.</li></ol>
+There is plenty of methods for doing it.

 And how would I do it?.
 Uhm.
 That's a whole post itselt, and it would depend on the class behavior.